 Financial support

 Issues related to providing (public) financial support to farmers is noted during ‘in drought’, ‘leading into drought’, and non-drought’ stages of the drought cycle.
 Namely, knowledge of the support available, timing of support, and the application/evaluation process.
-Issues around eligibility and equity of support programs is recognised, e.g., a lock of support for young/new farmers and farmers with external income sources.
+Issues around eligibility and equity of support programs is recognised, e.g., a lack of support for young/new farmers and farmers with external income sources.
 Drought relief, similar to Victorian Farmers Federation (VFF) bushfire relief is suggested.

 Government policy and regulations